-The Parents' Association is a charity run by parents, which exists to raise money for the school and to bring the parents/carers of the school and community together.
-The PA regularly pays for extra resources for our school, such as water coolers, extra resources for classrooms and improvements to the playground equipment.
+The Parents' Association is a charity run by parents, which exists to raise money for the school and to bring the parents of the school and community together.
+The PA regularly pays for extra books for the library, water coolers and extra toys for classrooms.
+It also raises money for additional extras like the climbing frame in the playground, the library refurbishment and play equipment.

 The PA is made up of parents and relies on parents volunteering to run stalls at the School Fete or to help out at after-school events.
-Parents can get involved by helping to plan events, matched funding if their employer operates such a scheme, donating prizes to school events, buying the fundraising products made by children such as teatowels or Christmas cards, as well as giving their time to help out at events.
+Parents can get involved by helping to plan events, matched funding if their employer operates such a scheme, donating prizes to school events, buying the fundraising products made by children such as teatowels or Christmas cards, giving their time to help out at events.

-Volunteering is fun and rewarding; such events benefit your child in providing an occasion for them to remember as well as raise money to buy equipment that will enhance their school experience.
-If you would like to join the PA, please speak to the School Office, who can put you in touch directly with the Parents' Association.
+Volunteering is fun and rewarding.
+Events benefit your child in providing an occasion for them to remember as well as money to buy equipment that will enhance their school experience.